91ssrocket/mac-os-x/README.md

-# mac-os-x
+# mac-os-x-ss client
-You can download the latest mac os x -ss from https://github.com/shadowsocks/ShadowsocksX-NG/releases
+You can download the latest mac os x -ss client from https://github.com/shadowsocks/ShadowsocksX-NG/releases